 Enamel cookware is bacteria-inhibiting due to its smooth, non-porous surface made of glass.
 And is therefore also easy to clean.
 It will be very long-lasting when cared for.

 Enamel cookware is dishwasher safe – it is best to use the light programme (for washing glasses).
-However, we recommend manual cleaning to preserve the radiant shine of enamel, which can go all the way onto the next generation.
+However, we recommend manual cleaning to preserve the radiant shine of enamel, which can go on all the way onto the next generation.

 - Manual cleaning is the best way to ensure a long-lasting enamel gloss.

 - After cooking, fill the still warm cookware with warm – never cold – water and washing-up liquid.
 The cookware can be cleaned effortlessly after a short soak.
 In the case of particularly stubborn or burnt-on food residues, briefly bring the water with the washing-up liquid to the boil.

 - Use the smooth side of the cleaning sponge or a soft brush for cleaning.
 Avoid wire brushes, steel wool, scouring powder containing sand, or cleaning sponges with ceramic particles.

 Washing in the dishwasher

 - Before putting dishes into a dishwasher, remove food leftovers or the scorched and burnt food (see the Manual hand-washing section).
 Rinse briefly with warm water.
 Use a mild programme for washing glasses.

 - Dry the cookware well, before storing.
 Any lime spots can be effortlessly removed with vinegar water.